Skip to main content

 Pricing gets interesting at volume.
 Here's a rough comparison for 100,000 pages/month:

 Self-hosted CRW is the clear winner on cost.
-The 6.6 MB idle RAM means you can run it on the cheapest VPS available and still handle significant volume.
+With no headless-browser memory baseline, you can run it on the cheapest VPS available and still handle significant volume.

 MCP Integration: The AI Agent Differentiator